armbian/documentation/docs/irc.md

 ## :speech_balloon: Channels

 - The main project's channel is **#armbian**.
 As for now all user interaction happens there, regardless if chit-chat, issue tracking, peer-to-peer user support or even [upcoming release planning talks](https://docs.armbian.com/Process_Release-Model/#release-planning).
 - **#armbian-commits** is a moderated channel.
 Whenever a new interaction with the build repository on Github happens it will be announced.
 Also newly added issues on Jira will be pasted.
+User chat is not possible.
-- #armbian-rss is a live forum feed.
+- **#armbian-rss** is a live forum feed.
 Whenever a new post in the Armbian Forums is made it will be announced here.
+User chat is not possible.
+Of course you can also enable desktop notification in your favorite browser for the forums.

-You are free to join any of these channels.
+Everybody is free to join any of these channels.
 We may or may not add more channels in future depending on the needs.

 ## :cop: Services